 You might not qualify with fair credit

-Marcus is a relative newcomer to personal loans, but Goldman Sachs is a well-established financial services company.
-Marcus evaluates your credit history alongside other financial details like your income and housing expenses to determine your creditworthiness.
-According to a Marcus representative, you can qualify with a FICO Score as low as 660.
-Rates range from 6.99% to 28.99% APR, and there are no fees to borrow with Marcus.
+Marcus by Goldman Sachs evaluates your credit history alongside other financial details like your income and housing expenses to determine your creditworthiness.
+According to a Marcus representative, you can qualify with a FICO score as low as 660 (or lower, in some cases).
+Rates range from 6.99% to 19.99% APR.
+While the lender's rates are higher than others on this list, Marcus stands apart because it charges no fees: origination, late, prepayment or otherwise.

 No origination fee